albataev/OnlineChat/README.md

 Overview
 --------
-This is a simple chat for the website.
+This is a prototype chat for the website.

 Each client has its own chat.
 Administrator can personally answer for each one of them.